 Users who want higher identification accuracy can sign up for Fingerprint Pro, which is free for 14 days.

 Pro processes all fingerprinting information server-side and transmits it securely to your servers using server-to-server APIs.
-The server combines the open-source browser fingerprinting library’s functionality with additional data (IP addresses, time of visit patterns, URL change) so that it can deduplicate users that have identical devices, resulting in 99.5% identification accuracy.
+The server combines the open-source browser fingerprinting library’s functionality with additional data (IP addresses, time of visit patterns, URL change) so that it can deduplicate users that have identical devices, resulting in industry-leading identification accuracy.

 Ease of use